zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 So a package is just a collection of modules.
 Another interpretation is that while we import modules in our Python code, (or some functionality from a module), we install packages (that bring with them modules).
-It is okay to confuse a little among those terms.
+It is okay to confuse a little between those terms.

 ## Packages

 As mentioned already above, a package is a standard way to wrap modules and additional relevant files, add some metadata, and publish the work (internally or Open Source), to be available to consumption (installation).

-A package will often have **dependencies**.
-Our package shall not contain modules from packages that we've used, but rather indicate the need for those packages.
-When we install, for example with *pip* (package installer for Python), *conda*, or maybe *poetry*, the tool (say *pip*) shall fetch the dependencies from the web for example from [pypi.org](https://pypi.org/)
+A package often have **dependencies**.
+Our package shall not contain a copy of the modules from packages that we want to use, but rather indicate the need for those packages.
+When we install, for example with *pip* (package installer for Python), *conda*, or maybe *poetry*, the tool (say *pip*) shall fetch the dependencies for example from [pypi.org](https://pypi.org/)

 ```
 pip install numpy